yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The hands-on-lab-SUFFIX-vnet** is highlighted.](media/app-service-vnet-configuration-add-vnet.png "App Service")

-5. Within a few minutes, the VNet will be added and your App Service will be restarted to apply the changes.
+5. Within a few minutes, the VNet is added, and your App Service is restarted to apply the changes.
 Select **Refresh** to see the details.
 You should see that the certificate status is Certificates in sync. **Note**: If the certificate status is not in sync, try hitting refresh, as it can take a moment for that status to be reflected.

     ![The details of the VNet Configuration are displayed.
 The Certificate Status, Certificates in sync, is highlighted.](media/app-service-vnet-details.png "App Service")